niki9796dk/P4-CompilerAndLanguage/README.md

 ## Building the project
 The compiler is dependent on JFlex and Cup for generating the scanner and parser based on the specification-files in JFlex/specification.jflex and Cup/specification.cup.
-To allow running these an ant-script needs to be added and run prior to compilation.
+To allow running these, an ant-script needs to be added and run prior to compilation.
 The ant-script is called build.xml.
 (Intellij allows right-clicking the compile-target -> execute on -> before compilation)

 ## Using the compiler
-- To compile a single program written in the Flow-language, insert the code in the data/input file and run the src/AutoGen/MainParse.java main method.
+- To compile a single program written in the Flow-language, insert the code in the data/input.txt file and run the src/AutoGen/MainParse.java main method.
 - The generated java-code will appear in a package with the name of the text-file the program was written in, inside the src/AutoGen/CodeGen package.
 The generated classes are the blocks declared in the program-file and can be used as objects in java.
 - An instance of a block-class can be trained with the "train"-method, and later evaluated with the "evaluateInput"-method.
 - An example of using a block-class can be found in src/CodeGeneration/DataFlow/Executions/MainBlock.java.